theturboturnip/mphil-thesis/output_RISE/RISE_cutdown.md

 bibliography:
 - thesis.bib
 csl:
-- din-1505-2-alphanumeric.csl
+- institute-of-physics-numeric-modified.csl
 ---

+TODO note url for project?
+TODO note that royal 'we' is used throughout, I was the sole contributor

 # Introduction

-The CHERI (Capability Hardware Enhanced RISC Instructions) architecture project improves computer security by checking all memory accesses in hardware.
+The CHERI architecture project improves computer security by checking all memory accesses in hardware.
 Under CHERI, memory cannot be accessed with integer addresses, but must pass